tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

         - related rules appear in multiple objects, forcing duplication or inheritance between objects that are not otherwise family
         - a lot of design and requirements conversation revolves around the constraints, but in the implementation, they are hidden away in procedural code.
       - when the constraints are obscuring the object's basic responsibility, or when the constraint is prominent in the domain yet not prominent in the model, you can factor it out into an explicit object or even model it as a set of objects and relationships.
+    - For this, the **SPECIFICATION Design Pattern** comes up: **A class who’s only purpose is to evaluate if a specific condition/predicate/business rule is met**
+      - Eric Evans identifies 3 situations where we should use a Specification pattern:
+        - **Validation**: Validate if an object fulfills some need or is ready for some purpose;
+        - **Selection**: To select an object from an hydrated collection by cycling through all elements and filtering them or by using a query language like SQL, although in this case we should put the actual SQL outside of the Specification class, in a Repository.
+        - **Generation**: Specify what object to create to fit some need.
+This means we can pass a Specification into a Factory and have it decide what object to instantiate, and how.
     - ![supple design overview](./supple-design-overview.png)
     - [supple design](#supple-design)